FENECON Commercial 92 — Assembly and Operating Instructions

 The maintenance instructions of the component manufacturer must be observed for all individual components. |

-Cleaning agents: The use of cleaning agents can damage the Battery energy storage unit and its parts.
+Cleaning agents: The use of cleaning agents can damage the electrical energy storage unit and its parts.

-It is recommended that the Battery energy storage unit and all its parts are only cleaned with a cloth moistened with clean water.
+It is recommended that the electrical energy storage unit and all its parts are only cleaned with a cloth moistened with clean water.

 The entire product must be cleaned regularly.
 Only suitable cleaning agents may be used for this purpose. |